Fair and Optimal Classification via Post-Processing: Conclusion

 \section{Conclusion}

+In this paper, we characterized the inherent tradeoff of DP fairness on classification problems in the most general setting, and proposed an effective post-processing method with suboptimality and sample complexity analyses.
+Our implementation uses linear program solvers; while they enjoy stability and consistent performance, a potential concern is scalability to larger numbers of classes or samples.
+It would be of practical value to analyze an implementation that uses more time efficient optimization methods, e.g., gradient descent~\citep{staib2017ParallelStreamingWasserstein}.

-In this paper, we settle the problem of characterizing the minimum cost of fairness for general classification problems under demographic parity.
-Our theoretical analysis naturally leads to a three-step method for learning optimal fair classifiers.
-Our method is also applicable to post-processing any pre-trained predictors for satisfying the DP fairness constraint, with finite-sample guarantees on both the accuracy and the DP gap.
-Technically, we establish the existence and uniqueness of the Monge optimal transport for semi-discrete simplex-vertex transportation problems under the $\ell_1$ cost and the complexity of its function class, which may be of independent interest to the broader community.
+Technically, we studied the geometry of the optimal transport between distributions supported on the simplex and its vertices.
+A main result is that when the distributions are semi-discrete, the optimal transport is unique, and is given by the $c$-transform of the Kantorovich potential, including under the $\ell_1$ cost which is neither strictly convex nor superlinear.
+This result may be of independent theoretical interest to the community.

-Our results add to the line of work that studies the trade-offs between fairness and accuracy, which we believe will not only benefit ML practitioners in the design of fair ML systems but also provide a better understanding of the implications of fairness in machine learning.
+Our results add to the line of work that study the inherent tradeoffs of fairness criteria, which we believe would benefit practitioners in the design of fair machine learning systems, and contribute to a better understanding of the implications of fairness in machine learning.

-\subsection{Acknowledgements}
+\section{Acknowledgements}